Software performance testing: Performance specifications

 It is critical to detail performance specifications (requirements) and document them in any performance test plan.
 Ideally, this is done during the requirements development phase of any system development project, prior to any design effort.
 See Performance Engineering for more details.

+The performance specification in terms of response time, concurrency, etc. is usually captured in a Service Level Agreement (SLA).
+Alternatively, the performance of a test case can be compared against its previous execution in order to identify regressions.
+Since performance measurements are non-deterministic, capturing performance regressions requires appropriate repetition of the performance tests workload and appropriate statistical testing.

-However, performance testing is frequently not performed against a specification; e.g., no one will have expressed what the maximum acceptable response time for a given population of users should be.
-Performance testing is frequently used as part of the process of performance profile tuning.
-The idea is to identify the "weakest link" – there is inevitably a part of the system which, if it is made to respond faster, will result in the overall system running faster.
+Additionally, performance testing is frequently used as part of the process of performance profile tuning.
+The idea is to identify the bottleneck – the part of the system which, if it is made to respond faster, will result in the overall system running faster.
 It is sometimes a difficult task to identify which part of the system represents this critical path, and some test tools include (or can have add-ons that provide) instrumentation that runs on the server (agents) and reports transaction times, database access times, network overhead, and other server monitors, which can be analyzed together with the raw performance statistics.
-Without such instrumentation one might have to have someone crouched over Windows Task Manager at the server to see how much CPU load the performance tests are generating (assuming a Windows system is under test).
+Without such instrumentation one might have to have to rely on system monitoring.

 Performance testing can be performed across the web, and even done in different parts of the country, since it is known that the response times of the internet itself vary regionally.
 It can also be done in-house, although routers would then need to be configured to introduce the lag that would typically occur on public networks.
 Loads should be introduced to the system from realistic points.
 For example, if 50% of a system's user base will be accessing the system via a 56K modem connection and the other half over a T1, then the load injectors (computers that simulate real users) should either inject load over the same mix of connections (ideal) or simulate the network latency of such connections, following the same user profile.

 It is always helpful to have a statement of the likely peak number of users that might be expected to use the system at peak times.
 If there can also be a statement of what constitutes the maximum allowable 95 percentile response time, then an injector configuration could be used to test whether the proposed system met that specification.